UNIS Details New Video Releases: Neon Rush, Monster Kart, Dino Storm, Carnival Shot & More

 Dino Storm

 Dino Storm rowing arcade video game by UNISThe motion base has two motion modes: Comfortable (slight motion) and Exciting (realistic movement).
-While info I saw doesn’t mention how many cabinets can link together, it definitely implies that they are link-capable and judging by the video below, it is reasonable to assume it handles up to four.
-The game can link at least two units together, but the exact number isn’t mentioned.
+While the information I saw doesn’t mention how many cabinets can link together, it definitely implies that they are link-capable and judging by the video below, it is reasonable to assume it handles up to four.

-A second video of this one has also been posted by UNIS, showing the cabinet in action more.
-It looks like the motion base is the same as Monster Kart’s, just dressed up like a raft, but I’m not fully certain on that.
+A second video of Dino Storm has also been posted by UNIS, showing the cabinet in action more.
+It looks like the motion base is the same as Monster Kart’s, just dressed up like a raft, but I’m not fully certain.

 Sailor’s Quest VR 2